 Option A: Import from a text snippet

-In this example we will import data via a text snippet that is copied into the web front-end.
-In the
+In this example the data is imported via a text snippet that is copied into the web front-end.

 Import/RDF menu, on the